ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 language agnostic and give developers unmatched levels of flexibility and customization in the implementation of their applications.

-To learn more about VMs, click [here](/docs/overview/getting-started/virtual-machines.md).
+To learn more about VMs, click [here](virtual-machines.md).

 ### Subnets

 Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of interoperable Dapps in its ecosystem.

-To learn more about Subnets, click [here](/docs/subnets/README.md).
+To learn more about Subnets, click [here](../../subnets/README.md).

 ## Technology

 ### Consensus

-Avalanche uses a revolutionary proof-of-stake consensus algorithm that is scalable, robust, and energy-efficient.
+Avalanche uses a revolutionary consensus algorithm that is scalable, robust, and energy-efficient.
 Avalanche consensus offers stronger security guarantees well-above the 51% standard of other networks.

-To learn more about consensus, click [here](/docs/overview/getting-started/avalanche-consensus.md).
+To learn more about consensus, click [here](avalanche-consensus.md).